Komposten/public_suffix/README.md

   print(parsedUrl.punyDecoded.domain); // 你好.cn
 }
 ```

-### Initialising SuffixRules
+## Obtaining a suffix list
 public_suffix requires a list of suffix rules to work.
 There is no list bundled by default as these lists are updated frequently.

+To use public_suffix you need to first load a list of rules, and then either initialise `DefaultSuffixRules` (for static access) or create
+your own instance of `SuffixRules`.

+### Initialising DefaultSuffixRules
-Instead you'll have to load a list on your own and pass that list to `SuffixRules`.
-There are two ways of doing this:
+The easiest way to use public_suffix is to get a list of rules and pass that list to `DefaultSuffixRules`.
+The `PublicSuffix` class will use this
+list by default.

+There are two ways of initialising it:
-1) Load the list using your own code and pass it to `SuffixRules.initFromString()`:
+1) Load the list using your own code and pass it to `DefaultSuffixRules.initFromString()`:
    ```dart
    //Example using Flutter
    import 'package:flutter/services.dart';